muratk5n/thirdwave/en/README.md

 individuality' by choosing to emigrate to a liberal country like US.
-They want to fight for the immigrant just like they fight for people's inalienable rights abroad and topple governments in their name (which actually benefit oil and weapons producers but hey it's the intent that counts).
-However such free love creates a point of contention with tradiotionally left leaning labor as more people increase competition for wages.
+They want to fight for the immigrant just like they fight for people's inalienable rights abroad and topple governments in their name (which actually benefit oil and arms manufacturers but hey it's the intent that counts).
+However such free love creates a point of contention with traditionally left-leaning labor as more people increase competition for wages.
 Cesar Chavez, a Hispanic union leader [did not support](2021/03/ship-of-fools.md#chavez) open borders.